-Phoenix, Ariz. – The five-time World Champion Arizona Rattlers (13-3) end the regular season with a win over the Cleveland Gladiators (7-9) by a score of 68-20 at the Talking Stick Resort Arena, in front of 12,823 fans.
-This … Continued
+Glendale, Ariz. – The five-time World Champion Arizona Rattlers (15-4) lost in ArenaBowl XXIX to the Philadelphia Soul (16-3) Friday night by a score of 56-42 at the Gila River Arena, in front of 13,380 fans.
+The Rattlers had … Continued

 RATTLERS WINAFL SILVER ANNIVERSARY CHAMPIONSHIP